NPTP/NPTP.github.io/README.md

 - Videos that play on hover over each portfolio card instead of the slideshows we have now (with exceptions like the Doom mod and any other in-progress card added later)
 - Not sure yet: videos in the landing page bubbles?
 (Editing in Unity & photoshop for game dev.
 Editing in cubase, sound forge, and a shot of playing keys from one of the show promos for composer.)
 Maybe too complicated-looking.
 - Replace rayltime download with an installer-based (using Inno Setup) one that handles all the weird folder library linking stuff and just gives the user an easy shortcut to use
-- Learn how to make it do the hamburger menu thing?
+- Learn how to make it do the hamburger menu thing on mobile
 - Links to my other music pages (Audiojungle, bandcamp, Youtube, etc) on Music page